Ajin120607/Module1/README.md

 ## Output
 ![Screenshot 2025-04-28 190703](https://github.com/user-attachments/assets/71e9266f-f97e-4d48-ba84-c7fbffc69e6b)
 ## Result
-Thus, the python program was executed successfully
+Thus, the python program was executed successfully.

-4.# 🧮 Datatypes-Complex Number Creation in Python
+## 4.🧮 Datatypes-Complex Number Creation in Python

 ## 🎯 Aim
 To write a Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its real and imaginary parts.